 For the first month or two, I was really getting into it, working on Space Lord whenever I could, staying up too late and getting sleep-deprived in return.
 I got pretty burned out after a month or two of that, and just wanted the project to be over.
 But I refused to give it up, or to release a game that I know I could improve upon, so I kept going.
 But I worked on it much more sporadically after that point.
 I went for long periods of time without working on any creative projects, and started feeling listless and stagnant, which made it even harder to get back into it.
 But whenever I did, I felt better.
 Making stuff makes me happy.
 That's just the way it works for me.

 So, eventually, four months after I started, I finished.
 More than anything, this was a design challenge for me.
 I've gotten to the point where I can code these little Flixel games without too much trouble, but game design is still really hard.
-By that I mean the process of taking an interesting concept with a lot of rough edges and turning into something actually fun and accessible to decent number of people.
+By that I mean the process of taking an interesting concept with a lot of rough edges and turning it into something actually fun and accessible to a decent number of people.
 It's even harder when you're the one coding everything, because you feel the pain of every potential design change that has you undoing a bunch of your hard work or creating a bunch more for yourself.

 For Space Lord, one example was going from real-time to turn-based gameplay.
 I knew the game went way too fast for anyone to tell what was going on, but it still took a fair amount of willpower to actually choose to invest the effort into making it turn-based.
 This is another reason why it really helps to have good collaborators to work with - knivel didn't end up joining forces for the Space Lord redesign, but he was there to bounce ideas off of and help strengthen my resolve to do what I knew was right.